mleef/Chime/README.md

 socket.send(JSON.stringify(chime));
 ```

-To connect to a Chime Worker instance first contact the master to be assigned a worker:
+To connect to a Chime Worker instance first send a POST request to the master to be assigned a worker:
 ```
-// Just like a normal registration except the previous channel is null var workerRgistration = {
-    registrationMessage: {
-        previousChannel : null,
-        newChannel : {id : "1"},
-        television : {id : "marcs-tv"}
-    }
-};
-// Send to server
-socket.send(JSON.stringify(workerRegistration));
+[Chime Master URL]/worker/assignment
 ```

 The response should be a success object that contains a worker URL to connect to:
 ```
-{
     success : "[Worker URL]"
-}
 ```